NC STATE IN SEVILLA

 Students in the Spanish Advanced Studies (SAS) program may choose courses from the regular offerings of many of the facultades of the Universidad de Sevilla.
 Note that the “curso” (i.e., Curso 1°) refers to the year of the course in the Spanish curriculum (1° = ‘first year’, 2° = ‘second year’, 3° = ‘third year’, etc).
 The higher the course, the more background information you will be expected to know.

+When you look at the class schedules (horarios) for each facultad, you should look at the schedules for the GRADO.
+The classes in the MASTERS level are not open to you.
 In order to select courses, you will need to obtain the list of courses offered for the particular facultad in which you are interested.
 There is no central registration system or course listing, so you will have to check each facultad separately.

 Instructions on finding course schedules and syllabi: